 - Go easy on the fries.
 I know I’m asking a lot, but hear me out.
 Even a small order, with nearly as many calories as the burger and all those starchy carbs, won’t do your body any favors.
 If you can’t live without them, share them with a co-worker.
 But it’s a good idea to skip the side order most of the time.

 - Read food labels.
 What does this have to do with eating fast food?
-The study reports that label readers ate fast food less often.
-"While I don't know for sure, my belief is that individuals who care enough to check the ingredients of items before eating them are trying to eat healthier and looking to avoid less healthy options that dominate the menu of fast food restaurants,” shares co-author Jay Zagorsky, research scientist at the Center for Human Resource Research at The Ohio State University.
+It turns out that label readers ate fast food less often.
+“While I don’t know for sure, my belief is that individuals who care enough to check the ingredients of items before eating them are trying to eat healthier and looking to avoid less healthy options that dominate the menu of fast food restaurants,” shares co-author Jay Zagorsky, research scientist at the Center for Human Resource Research at The Ohio State University.

 Priming yourself to read labels is a step towards understanding how to eat more healthfully and shop for more nutritious fare.
 Perhaps then, it’ll be easier to pass by the drive-through and stick with a convenient supermarket pick, such as a pre-packaged salad mix or a veggie-centric frozen meal.

 - The healthiest things to eat at Panera Bread